The Art of Doing a PhD

 • valid – have you used appropriate methods in your research in terms of data collection, analysis, technology building, etc.?

 1. Empirical research contributions consist of new findings based on systematically observed data.
-Empirical contributions may be quantitative or qualitative (or mixed), and usually follow from scientific studies of various kinds (e.g., laboratory, field, pilot, deployment, etc.).
+Empirical contributions may be quantitative or qualitative (or mixed) and usually follow from scientific studies of various kinds (e.g., laboratory, field, pilot, deployment, etc.).

 3. Methodological research contributions add or refine the methods by which researchers or practitioners carry out their work.
 Research methods enable scientists to make new discoveries, while practitioner methods enable designers and developers to apply their craft to greater effect.